welchbj/int3/README.md

 ## Basic Usage

 You can use `donatello` as both a Python library and a command-line tool.
 When encoding entire payloads, it's best to write a quick Python script and use `donatello` as a library.
-Here's a simple script to do some basic encoding on a [Metasploit](https://www.metasploit.com/) payload:
+Here's a simple script to do some basic encoding on a [Metasploit](https://www.metasploit.com/) payload, with every other of its characters specified as a bad character:
 ```python
 """Simple demo for encoding a metasploit payload with a few bad chars."""